Characterization of a turbulent flow with independent variation of Mach and Reynolds numbers: Results

 We characterize the jet spreading rate by $\alpha \equiv$ $\Delta R / \Delta x$, which is the difference between up- and down-stream diameters, $\Delta R$ = $ (R_{1/2}(x/D_f = 9.1) - R_{1/2}(x/D_f = 1.9))$, divided by the distance between the up- and down-stream positions, $\Delta x$.
 We make the spreading rate relative to the median of the ones for which $M_j$ < 0.2, which is $\alpha_0$, and we assumed a constant virtual origin with increasing Reynolds number.
-The virtual origin is insensitive to the Reynolds number, but depends strongly on inflow conditions and strength of disturbances \citep{pitts1991reynolds,boersma1998numerical,sinhuber2015}.
+The virtual origin is insensitive to the Reynolds number, but depends strongly on inflow conditions and strength of disturbances \citep{pitts1991reynolds,boersma1998numerical}.
 Normalized jet growth rates decrease with jet Mach number (Fig.~\ref{fig:6}, bottom).
 This trend is qualitatively consistent with and analogous to the Langley curve (black dashed line), where a $40\%$ decrease in normalized compressible shear layer growth rate can be observed at a jet Mach number as low as 0.5.
-Our data is compared to previous jet studies \citep{Schadow1990,Zaman1997,Zaman1999,Gutmark1991,Murakami2002}.
-The data from previous jet experiments measured spreading rates in the range of axial positions of $2<x/D<30$ (\citet{Schadow1990,Gutmark1991}) or $2<x/D<20$ (\citet{Zaman1997,Zaman1999,Murakami2002}), which overlaps with the distances over which spreading rates were computed in the present experiment.
-The variability in the data for any given Mach number is an indication of sensitivity to initial and boundary conditions, and therefore of non-universality in terms of the Mach number, in addition to measurement uncertainties and differences in practical definitions of the spreading rate between experiments.
+Our data is compared to previous jet studies that measured spreading rates in the range of axial positions of $2<x/D<30$ \citep{Schadow1990,Gutmark1991} or $2<x/D<20$ \citep{Zaman1997,Zaman1999,Murakami2002}, which overlaps with the distances over which spreading rates were characterized in the present experiment.
+The apparent initial increase in spreading rate is due to a high uncertainty on the fringes of the jet at the lowest $M_{j}$.
+Unlike the relatively good collapse in the mixing layer study by \citet{barone2006validation}, the variability in the jet data for any given Mach number is an indication of sensitivity to initial and boundary conditions, and therefore of non-universality in terms of the Mach number, in addition to measurement uncertainties and differences in practical definitions of the spreading rate between experiments.